France launches ‘anti-jihadist’ website after Charlie Hebdo attack

 The French government launched on Wednesday an “anti-jihadist” website to deter people from joining extremist groups, three weeks after a deadly terrorist attack on the Charlie Hebdo newspaper.

-The online platform aims to dissuade those who are seeking to join militant groups in Iraq and Syria.
-(Screenshot of the website)
+French Interior Minister Bernard Cazeneuve said the website is a way to dissuade those who are seeking to join militant groups in Iraq and Syria.